Authenticate a Python Application with Vultr Managed Databases for PostgreSQL and Redis®

 Conclusion

-This guide uses Vultr's managed Redis and PostgreSQL databases to speed up authenticating a Python application on Ubuntu 20.04 server.
+This guide uses Vultr Managed Database for Caching and Vultr Managed Database for PostgreSQL to speed up authenticating a Python application on Ubuntu 20.04 server.
 Use this guide's sample source code files to scale your application on your next Python project.